damonallison/notes/edu/coursera/machine-learning/README.md

 * Regularization regularizes the theta value for *each* node in the network.

-* Backpropogation determines the error (gradients) for eacn node of the network, starting with the output layers, working back thru layer 2, assign
+* Backpropogation determines the error (gradients) for eacn node of the network, starting with the output layers, working back thru layer 2.

 ---
 ---